Exercise-pro-Dev/Node-js/task.md

 You see that the application is not accessible through the browser, because all ports are closed on the server.
 So you:

-* Open the correct port on Droplet/EC2
+* Open the correct port on Digital ocean /EC2
 * and access the UI from browser

 GoodLucK!
 K.Bonty